bishal7679/TierSense/README.md

   - Converting raw JSON into visual and AI-friendly format
   - Integrating with Gemini API to offload decision-making to LLMs
   - Making everything scriptable and automatable

+## 📬 Contact
+For any issues or enhancements, feel free to raise a GitHub issue or pull request.
+Happy tiering!